Land Grab

 What is Land Grab?

 Land Grab is a high-conviction strategy to stake a claim in nascent market spaces before competitors recognise their value.
-This often involves securing scarce resources, building initial infrastructure, or defining dominant interfaces.
+It draws a line on the map between an evolving user need and the bottleneck components that will govern adoption.
+Typical plays include securing scarce resources, building initial infrastructure, or defining the interfaces that become unavoidable standards once demand accelerates.

 Key characteristics include: